Summary

 This lesson was also about tradeoffs.

-• There is no magic energy source.
+- There is no magic energy source.
 As we continue to refine existing technologies and develop new ones, we may be improving upon the social and environmental consequences of our energy consumption, but we cannot yet eliminate that from the equation.
-We value non-renewable energy resources for their abundance and relatively cheap costs ("cheap" ignoring externalities, of course), but are becoming increasingly discontented with their environmental pollution and social impacts, particularly with regards to greenhouse gas emissions.
+We value non-renewable energy resources for their abundance and relatively cheap costs ("cheap" ignoring externalities, of course), but are becoming increasingly discontented with their environmental pollution and social impacts, particularly with regard to greenhouse gas emissions.
 We value the lower emission rates of renewable resources, but find the costs, lack of social acceptance, and new environmental consequences to be barriers to widespread adoption.
 With this foundation, let's take a look at how policies can help alleviate some of these challenges to renewable resource adoption!

-• The path we've chosen might be a bumpy road.
+- The path we've chosen might be a bumpy road.
 In your review of the Amory Lovins article, you learned that even several decades ago, people were questioning our energy choices and the consequences we'd be faced with depending on what we value most in energy in this country.
 While his concepts of hard and soft energy paths might seem a little extreme on either end of the spectrum, he illustrates the point that we cannot (yet) have it all.
 Cheap, centralized energy is dirty.
 Energy efficiency and conservation are hard to incentivize with cheap energy.
 If nothing else, walk away from that article with the understanding that the decision to hop from one path to another is a complicated and daunting proposition, and one which requires strong policy decisions.

 Reminder - Complete all of the Lesson tasks!

 You have reached the end of this lesson!
-Double check the Lesson Requirements in Canvas to make sure you have completed all of the tasks listed there.
+Double-check the Lesson Requirements in Canvas to make sure you have completed all of the tasks listed there.